JavieraQuirozO/FBD/README.md

 ---
 ## Data source & disclaimer

--All datasets are retrieved directly from FlyBase -This library is **not** affiliated with FlyBase -Dataset availability may change over time
+- All datasets are retrieved directly from FlyBase
+- This library is **not** affiliated with FlyBase
+- Dataset availability may change over time
--Some datasets may become unavailable or updated without notice
+- Some datasets may become unavailable or updated without notice

 If you need guaranteed access or bulk data, please use FlyBase’s official distribution channels.
  **Official FlyBase Downloads Overview:** [FlyBase:Downloads_Overview](https://wiki.flybase.org/wiki/FlyBase:Downloads_Overview)